arinbasu/Using-Authorea-with-Github/ma98keeapig.md

-We use this concept everyday in our sic
+We use this concept everyday in our scientific lite